kmarcie/mkhud/README.md

 - And more stuff I probably forgot about

 June 20
 - Got bored of the animated background, and it didn't really feel like it fit.
 Removed it, replaced it with a slightly edited version of Upward
 - Fixed the CTF icons being reversed
 - Added HealthAccount
 - Added low ammo animations
 - Other stuff I forgot

+July 8
+- Overhauled the main menu
+- Updated for MYM
+- Competitive/MVM/Casual lobby screens will be updated soon, just thought I'd get this update out before I get people asking me to update the HUD.

 Credits
 ---------